richxgc/CodeIgniter_API/README.md

 <p>Typical workflow:</p>

-<p>1. user click on "login with [insert here your favorite social network]" here comes the function of library get_auth_url().
+<p>1.
+User click on "login with [insert here your favorite social network]" here comes the function of library get_auth_url().
 In your controller you have to send this url and show it to user in your view, example:</p>

 <pre>
 <code>